xeago/gradblog/graduation/extended-abstract.md

 -->

 # Introduction
-This extended abstract documents the internship period for Twan Wolthof at VideofyMe.
+This extended abstract documents the internship period of Twan Wolthof at VideofyMe.
 It will be the main document used in the final assessment of Twan's graduation.